 Show All Answers

 You have discovered that you are a victim of identity theft.
-Where do you go to begin to unravel the mess that a thief has made in your name is a confusing, time consuming, frustrating, and complex process.
-This site provides information you can use to protect against and recover from identity theft.
+Where do you go to begin to unravel the mess that a thief has made in your name can be a confusing, time consuming, frustrating, and complex process.
+The Federal Trade Commission (FTC) provides information you can use to recover from identity theft.
+On the FTC's site, click "Get Started" to create your personal recovery plan.

 Follow the links in this article to get the resources and support you need to recover and protect yourself from cybercrime and online fraud incidents